FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn deposit(receiver: Identity, sub_id: SubId) -> u64`
 Method that allows depositing of the underlying asset in exchange for shares of the vault.
-This function takes the receiver's identity as an argument and returns the amount of shares minted to the receiver.
+This function takes the receiver's identity and the sub_id of the sub vault as an argument and returns the amount of shares minted to the receiver.

 MUST revert if any AssetId other than the underlying is forwarded.
 MUST mint `preview_deposit(deposited_assets)` amount of shares to `receiver`.